Miguel-Frazao/simple-chat/README.md

 This is a simple socket based chat made in python 3.5.2

+`server_short.py`: is exactly the same as server_extended but without the server side prints.
+The prints are just to trace what's happening

 I could do this with `sys.argv` arguments, but you can adjust host/port on the code, i thought it would be more simple like this:

 server.py (line 89)